pratikthanki/pratikthanki.github.io/index.md

 * * *

-Prior to that I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."
+Previosuly, I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ I got into tech and to where I am now through my experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."

 * * *

 I enjoy learning 🤟 Outside of work I spend my time exploring new tools, technologies and frameworks.
 I am currently learning Go and gRPC ⚡

+Checkout this post I wrote for the Grafana Blog on how I leverage Grafana Cloud to aspects of observability for my NFL play-by-play API: [How the FourthDown NFL play-by-play API measures its performance with Prometheus, Jaeger, and Grafana Cloud](https://grafana.com/blog/2021/02/05/how-the-fourthdown-nfl-play-by-play-api-measures-its-performance-with-prometheus-jaeger-and-grafana-cloud/)

 Other than writing code, I have a passion for travelling!
 My girlfriend and I are always booking last-minute flights away. ✈️ I also follow (and love) the NFL and spend